playportal-studio/PPSDK-Unity/README.md

 * ### <b>Step 5:</b> Import the Unity Package
 	* In the Unity menu select: "Assets" --> "Import Package" --> "Custom Package"
-	* Navigate to wherever you cloned/downloaded this repo and choose the dynepic-ppsdk.unitypackage
+	* Navigate to wherever you cloned/downloaded this repo and choose the dynepic-ppsdk.unitypackage or the dynepic-ppsdk-withscene.unitypackage
+	* Note: There are 2 packages; the "withscene" package contains a test scene that binds the test example to a scene.
 	* Ensure that all of the items are selected and click "Import"

 * ### <b>Step 6:</b> Add Client ID and Client Secret: